moneta-sofia/ChallengeCC/backend/README.md

 **Pizzeria**

 This application serves the purpose of exposing a JSON API to be consumed by a frontend client for ordering pizza.
+The development of an actual DB is not required.

 The following entities should be created (including proper relations):